camiluc-peli/MotoGPCalendarAPI/README.md

 # MotoGPCalendarAPI
 This is my first "from scratch" web API.
-I have build it by reading different resources and documentation.
+I have built it by reading different resources and documentation.
 I will be grateful if you provide any feedback so I can improve.

 .Net Core 2.2 API with C#.